 - Barbara A. Wrigley Intellectual Property Scholarship

 - Gareis v.
 3M Company (Bair Hugger™).
-Part of litigation team that won a complete defense verdict for one of the world's largest global innovation manufacturing companies in the first product liability multidistrict litigation (MDL) bellwether trial in Minnesota Federal District Court.
+Won a complete defense verdict for one of the world's largest global innovation manufacturing companies in the first product liability multidistrict litigation (MDL) bellwether trial in Minnesota Federal District Court.
 The jury agreed with the defense that the warming device did not cause surgical site infections.
-This case is one of more than 4,500 cases in the Minnesota MDL all involving numerous complex novel scientific legal issues.
-With Mr. Blackwell’s leadership, the defense team has secured dismissal of all Minnesota State cases, prevented Plaintiffs from adding punitive damages, won a significant motion to compel, securing more than $11,000 in fees and costs for client.
-The verdict was widely covered in the media.
+Appeal to the Eighth Circuit Court of Appeals is pending.

 - Mohr v.
 Mobil 1 Corporate.
 Won complete defense verdict in Minnesota Conciliation Court on behalf of Exxon Mobil against Plaintiff who claimed that Mobil 1 motor oil destroyed his vehicle’s engine.

 - Bray v.
 Starbucks.
 Won summary judgment for Starbucks Corporation d/b/a Starbucks Coffee Company in Minnesota state court.
-Plaintiff alleges Starbucks discriminated against him in a public accommodation based on his status as a transgender male.
-The Court of Appeals reversed and remanded this case of first impression and a trial on the merits is pending.
+Plaintiff alleged Starbucks discriminated against him in a public accommodation based on his status as a transgender male.
+The Court of Appeals reversed and remanded, and the parties reached a favorable settlement.